qmk/qmk_firmware/keyboard/planck/PCB_GUIDE.md

 4. Press the reset button on the PCB/press the key with the `RESET` keycode
 5. `make <arguments> dfu` - use the necessary `KEYMAP=<keymap>` and/or `COMMON=true` arguments here.

-## Extended keymap
+## OLKB keymap

 ### Keymap

-Unlike the common keymap, prefixing the keycodes with `KC_` is required.
+Unlike the other keymaps, prefixing the keycodes with `KC_` is required.
 A full list of the keycodes is available [here](https://github.com/jackhumbert/tmk_keyboard/blob/master/doc/keycode.txt).
-For the keycodes available only in the extended keymap, see this [header file](https://github.com/jackhumbert/tmk_keyboard/blob/master/keyboard/planck/extended_keymap_common.h).
+For the keycodes available only in the extended keymap, see this [header file](https://github.com/jackhumbert/tmk_keyboard/blob/master/keyboard/planck/keymap_common.h).

 You can use modifiers with keycodes like this: